-Federated Global Investment Management Corp. shares certain directors/trustees and officers with the other Advisory Companies.
+Federated Investment Counseling shares certain directors/trustees and officers with the other Advisory Companies.
 We also share certain employees and supervised persons with certain other Federated Advisory Companies.
 To the extent an employee, officer or supervised person is shared among Advisory Companies, the employee, officer or supervised person will be subject to such Advisory Companies' policies and procedures, to the extent applicable.
 In connection with providing Investment Supervisory Services to our clients, certain service providers, such as providers of proxy voting services (collectively, Service Providers), have been engaged to perform services on our behalf.
 These Service Providers may or may not be affiliated with us.
-For example, we receive certain shared services from another Federated Advisory Company, Federated Advisory Services Company, such as performance attribution and corporate action administration.
-We also may engage another Advisory Company or an unaffiliated adviser as a sub-adviser in connection with certain investment strategies.
-In cases where Service Providers have been engaged, we may disclose confidential information, including non-public personal information about clients, to these Service Providers for the purpose of processing transactions for and servicing clients' accounts.
+For example, we receive certain shared services from other Federated Advisory Companies, Federated Advisory Services Company and Federated Hermes (UK) LLP, such as performance attribution and corporate action administration.
+The Federated Advisory Companies also provide certain services to the FHL Advisory Companies, which may include trade execution, account administration, calculation of account performance, trading and transaction settlement, legal services, and sponsor servicing and operations oversight.
+We also may engage another Federated Advisory Company or an unaffiliated adviser as a sub-adviser in connection with certain investment strategies.
+In cases where Service Providers have been engaged, we may disclose confidential information, including nonpublic personal information about clients, to these Service Providers for the purpose of processing transactions for and servicing clients' accounts.
 We will typically only make such disclosure when the Service Provider is subject to contractual or other obligations not to misuse or publicly disclose this information.